intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 - Group conclusions

 # Position Papers

+The following position papers were received for consideration by the workshop attendees.
+The workshop's web-page {{WORKSHOP}} contains archives of the papers, presentations and recorded videos.

 - Ahmed Aldabbagh.
 "Regulartory perspective on measuring network quality for the end users (abstract)   Full presentation"
 - Al Morton.
 "Dream-Pipe or Pipe-Dream: What Do Users Want (and how can we assure it)?"